CallumJFraser/CallumFraser/cv.md

 # Callum Fraser

-Leader and people manager passionate about inspiring and helping people become the best they can be.
-Passionate about inspiring and helping people, often found speaking to groups of students and seasoned professionals across the Manchester tech community.
+Leader and technially minded people manager passionate about coaching and mentoring to help people become the best they can be.
+Passionate about inspiring and supporting people, often found speaking to groups of students and seasoned professionals across the Manchester tech community.

 A seasoned Software Engineer with experience managing and inspiring cross skilled teams.
-Demonstrated history of using the best technology and process to solve problems.
+Demonstrated history of using the best technology approaches and processes to solve problems.

 ## Achievements

+* Mentored and guided UI team throguh changes that gave a 60% increase to performance KPIs in key client application.
 * Helped prototype and implement career "Maturity framework" helping developers see what is expected of roles and suport identification of strengths and development areas.
 * Defined process, procedures and helped develop the "Consumer products" team.
 This has helped the new team take on additional responsibilities of prototyping and implementing a new technology platform.